 The fins are of the short variety, which makes this an ideal travel gear.

 To overcome the problems faced with these type of fins, SealBuddy has opted for dual composite streamlined blades.

 This reduces the amount of energy required when kicking.
 The open heel design ensures that many different swimmers will find a comfortable fit.

-The only downside with this set is that it is only available in large and extra-large sizes.
+The only downside with this product is that it is only available in large and extra-large sizes.

 If you are looking for good snorkel gear, you can’t go wrong with the well-known Cressi brand.

-The company has managed to, once again, put out an excellent snorkel set with the Cressi Palau.
+The company has managed to, once again, put out an excellent snorkel product with the Cressi Palau.

 The mask is a double lens one and has a transparent silicone skirt.